Enjoying Joy

 You choose the tier that fits your current resources.

 There are no applications, no explanations, and no proof required.
+You’re trusted to choose what’s appropriate for your life.

 This is accessibility without shame, and sustainability without burnout.